 Centers shall develop a Student Dress Code that reflects center policy regarding appropriate dress as well as the Job Corps Student Dress Standards.
-Outreach and Admissions staff must include each center's specific dress code and use of uniforms as part of their presentation to applicants on Job Corps policies and requirements.
-The dress code should be published in each center's Student Handbook and include the following minimum expectations for general student, academic classroom, career technical classroom, and off-center dress:
+Outreach and Admissions staff must include each center's specific dress code and use of uniforms as part of centers' presentation to applicants on Job Corps policies and requirements.
+The dress code should be published in each center's Student Handbook and the handbook should include the following minimum expectations for general student, academic classroom, career technical classroom, and offcenter dress:

-- a.
-General Student Dress Standards: - 1.
-Pants must be appropriate in size and worn at the waist at all times. - 2.
-Clothing depicting violent or nude scenes, and clothing bearing profanity, references to drugs and alcohol, or otherwise provocative or inappropriate slogans, will not be permitted at any time. - b.
-Academic Classroom Dress Standards: - 1.
-To allow students the opportunity to use the clothing in real work situations, the academic uniform should be without a center logo, a Job Corps logo, or any type of printing. - 2.
-Shoes are to be neat, clean, laced and tied, and free of graffiti or markings. - c.
-Career Technical Skills Classroom Dress Standards: - 1.
-If career technical skills uniforms are issued, they should always be worn during career technical class hours. - 2.
+a.
+General Student Dress Standards:

+- 1. Pants must be appropriate in size and worn at the waist at all times. - 2.
+Clothing depicting violent or nude scenes, and clothing bearing profanity, references to drugs and alcohol, or otherwise provocative or inappropriate slogans, will not be permitted at any time.

+b.
+Academic Classroom Dress Standards:

+- 1. To allow students the opportunity to use the clothing in real work situations, the academic uniform should be without a center logo, a Job Corps logo, or any type of printing. - 2.
+Shoes are to be neat, clean, laced and tied, and free of graffiti or markings.

+c.
+Career Technical Skills Classroom Dress Standards:

+- 1. If career technical skills uniforms are issued, they should always be worn during career technical class hours. - 2.
 Uniforms will be neat and clean, without tears or holes, and free from markings. - 3.
-Pants will be belted, properly fastened, and worn at the waist.

-- 4. Clothing must be appropriate in size and worn at the proper body position.
+Pants will be belted, properly fastened, and worn at the waist. - 4.
+Clothing must be appropriate in size and worn at the proper body position.
 No undergarments of any kind may be visible. - 5.
 Shoes will be issued with regard to safety issues.
 Where safety shoes are not required, the choice of shoes will be a standard that would appear in the workplace for that particular vocation.
 All footwear will be clean, polished, tied, and free of graffiti or markings. - 6.
 For business vocations (e.g., business clerical, accounting technician, medical records assistant, computer repair, retail sales), either the academic outfit or career technical uniform (if issued) may be worn.
 Acceptable vocational (business) attire includes business dresses (knee length), dress pants (worn at the waist), business shirts, pant suits, or skirts (knee length).
 Shoes are to be clean, polished and tied, and free of graffiti or markings.